RafaelDeJongh/MyAnimeList-Modern-RDJ-Theme/README.md

 @import url("//rafaeldejongh.github.io/MyAnimeList-Modern-RDJ-Theme/MAL-RDJ-Theme.css");
 License{/*Profile Liststyle created for MyAnimeList.com by Rafael De Jongh - https://github.com/RafaelDeJongh//MyAnimeList-Modern-RDJ-Theme*/}</pre>

-***If @import is disabled then you can also copy the contents from [the main CSS file here](https://rafaeldejongh.github.io/MyAnimeList-Modern-RDJ-Theme/MAL-RDJ-Theme.css) and paste it into the Custom CSS Section.***
+***If @import is disabled by MAL then you can either add a backslash "\" between the "@" and the "import" OR copy the whole contents from [the main CSS file here](https://rafaeldejongh.github.io/MyAnimeList-Modern-RDJ-Theme/MAL-RDJ-Theme.css) and paste it into the Custom CSS Section.***

 ### This list is developed with the following List Settings: